ipoom-jeong/gaudi-lab/projects/index.md

 **Program:** AI Semiconductor Innovation Lab

 **Description**
-This project establishes the AI Semiconductor Innovation Lab at Yonsei University to foster globally competitive researchers in AI semiconductor technologies.
+This project establishes the [Chips and AI Innovation Center (CINC)](https://cinc.yonsei.ac.kr/) at Yonsei University to foster globally competitive researchers in AI semiconductor technologies.
 The program supports advanced education and collaborative research on next-generation AI accelerators and semiconductor system architectures.

 {% endcapture %}